SrikarVamsi/Gem/README.md

 ---

 ## **Note**
-Here are the options
+To test our prototype, here are the optioms:

-Option 1: Chrome Extension (Full Experience) - check the Quick start section to see how to run the backend before adding the extension to chrome.
+Option 1: Chrome Extension (Full Experience) - check the Quick Start section to see how to run the backend before adding the extension to Chrome.

 Download gem-extension.zip
 Run the MCP backend